Weyl invariant $E_8$ Jacobi forms: W(E8) -invariant Jacobi forms of small index

 where $2\leq i \leq 9$, $1\leq j\leq 9$.
 For these Jacobi forms, if we put $\mathfrak{z}=0$, then their $q^0$-terms will become zero.
 Hence we can get a system of linear equations:

 By direct calculations, we know that the determinant of the matrix $A$ is not zero, it follows that the $q^0$-term of $f$ is zero, which leads to a contradiction.
 Hence the possible minimum weight is $-16$.
+One weak Jacobi form of index $4$ and weight $-16$ can be constructed as